machineagency/science-jubilee/tool_library/OT2_pipette/duet_configs/OT2_Pipette_Configuration.md

     G90              ; absolute moves
     G1 V0.5 F600     ; move to a position of 0.5 to start

-**Remember**: The *first time* you home the pipette, you should check the direction of the mototr movement and ensure the draft shaft is moving upwards towardsthe endstop.
+**Remember**: The *first time* you home the pipette, you should check the direction of the motor movement and ensure the drive shaft is moving upwards towards the endstop.
 If you notice the pipette tip ejector starts to engage, then manually stop the motion by pressing the endstop twice (to account for both searches for the endstop in the homing routine), and flip the direction of the motor (see step 2.)

 ## 9. Add V Homing to `homeall.g`

 The `homeall.g` macro is used to home each of the machine's configured axis at once.
-You can call the `homev.g` macro at the end of this file, and the pipette will home while sitting in its parking position.To do so, navigate to *System* (i.e., *sys/*), open `homeall.g`, and add the following line to the end:
+You can call the `homev.g` macro at the end of this file, and the pipette will home while sitting in its parking position.
+To do so, navigate to *System* (i.e., *sys/*), open `homeall.g`, and add the following line to the end:

     M98 P"homev.g"